 Factory is an ideal place for roVa Shield.
 In the textile industry, dyeing machines consume large amounts of energy to heat the units.
 In contrast, these units are poorly insulated and often times not insulated at all.
 By applying roVa Shield on the outside of the dyeing units or chambers, the heat is kept inside and not given off to the factory floor.
 Much less energy is needed than before to run the dyeing machines and this saves energy costs!
 Unlike conventional insulation materials, roVa Shield do not deteriorate in insulation performance due to water or dye spills.
 Traditional insulation such as rock wool or glass wool will absorb water and not only deteriorate in insulation performance but also detach from the unit due to the added weight from the absorbed water.

 Factory dry oven is a great place to observe the performance and energy savings of applying roVa Shield.
-In manufacturing factories worldwide and especially in vehicle production lines, dry ovens consume large amounts of energy but are often poorly insulated.
+In manufacturing factories and especially in automobile production lines where finished vehicles are coated and oven-baked numerous times, dry ovens consume large amounts of energy but are often poorly insulated.
 Also, surface temperature of the oven itself pose a safety risk to workers.
 Applying roVa Shield solves both problems at once. roVa Shield insulates the oven surface while taking up minimum space.
 Insulated chambers are much better at keeping the heat inside the dry oven.
 Far less energy is needed to warm the oven than before, and as a result, this keeps the energy cost down.
 At the same time, the dry oven’s outer surface temperature is lowered to a level that is safe to touch for workers.
 “Safe Touch” is another important aspect of using roVa Shield in factories.

 Regenerative Thermal Oxidizer (RTO)